-They have shared memories that are especially important to them.
-Let them know you appreciate what they shared and what you have learned from them!
+They have shared memories that are probably very important to them.
+Let them know you appreciate what that shared and what you have learned from them!

 Here are a few resource sites that provide useful tips for conducting oral interviews (and were helpful in making the above list):